 ]

 The above TikTok scraping code has successfully extracted the video data from its page.
 However, the comments are missing!
-We scrape them in the following section.
+Let's scrape it in the following section!

-The API request was sent to the endpoint https://www.tiktok.com/api/comment/list/ with these required parameters:
+The API request was sent to the endpoint https://www.tiktok.com/api/comment/list/ with many different API parameters.
+However, a few of them are required:

 {